Projects

 (Weaving Our Baskets): Intersectional trauma-healing and wisdom

-The logo for Apihkatatan was greatly inspired by our participants as Indigenous women.
-There are several sacred teachings involved within the logo, including the sacred medicine sweetgrass and tobacco.
-It is important to note that these teachings take time to learn, and this is an overview of these teachings.
-Women represent the foundation of family and community, and women’s teachings instill positive values and living life in a good way, they are significant to the responsibilities we carry to share with next generations, and to bring balance into our lives.
-Grandmother Moon is a women’s teaching and Grandmother Moon brings healing and balance to women, and there are diverse teachings connected to Grandmother Moon and to honour this relationship.
-The strawberry we see on the logo is often referred to as the heart berry and is a woman’s medicine.
-In Indigenous culture, berries hold cultural significance, impact women’s wellbeing and teach women about creation, community and love.
+Grandmother Moon is a women’s teaching that brings healing and balance to women.
+There are diverse teachings connected to Grandmother Moon to honour this relationship.
+The strawberry on the logo is often referred to as the heart berry and is a woman’s medicine.
+In Indigenous culture, berries hold cultural significance, impact women’s well-being and teach women about creation, community and love.
 We also see strawberries along the hem of the woman’s dress.
 The colour yellow symbolizes joy and new beginnings, which we see as resonating with the living experiences of our participants within our project.
 Lastly, we see elements of flowers and bees, which further relates to our connection to land and culture-based healing within Apihkatatan.

 For more information, please contact pewaseskwan@usask.ca